 So, walking on a bridge, huh?
 Yay or Nay?

-It doesn’t make sense recommending it because truthfully, you’ll anyway want to walk this bridge if you want to see the Buda side of Budapest.
+It doesn’t make sense recommending it because truthfully, you’ll have to walk this bridge anyways if you want to see the Buda side of Budapest.
 That said, by walking this beautiful bridge you’ll get to see the Danube river from a different perspective and as well, of course, get to see both the Buda and the Pest side right in the middle.
-Cool, huh?
+This is one of those things to see in Budapest you-must-not-miss kind of places as it is so famous for what it is – connecting two old cities as one.

 Buda, what and Pest, what!?